 Morph (You may cast this card face down as a 2/2 creature for .
 Turn it face up at any time for its morph cost.)

-Whenever a nontoken creature you control dies, draw a card.
+Whenever a nontoken creature you control is put into the graveyard from the battlefield, draw a card.

 Grim Haruspex Discussion